-Keep reading to find out more about hydromassage, what it is and how it can help you.
+Keep reading to find out more about hydromassage, what it is, and how it can help you.

 Hydromassage can take place underwater, such as in a hot tub or jetted bath.
-There, massaging jets can effectively target the user’s neck, shoulders, back, legs and any other areas that need attention.
+There, massaging jets can effectively target the user’s neck, shoulders, back, legs, and any other areas that need attention.

 Alternatively, a hydromassage can also take place in a specialized bed.
-Usually located in spas, gyms, wellness centers and the like, these massage beds allow users to enjoy the sensations of a heated hydromassage without needing to undress or get wet.
+Usually located in spas, gyms, wellness centers, and the like, these massage beds allow users to enjoy the sensations of a heated hydromassage without needing to undress or get wet.

 Should You Get a Hydromassage?

 If you’ve never had a hydromassage before, we strongly recommend that you give it a shot.
-By blending the tension-relieving benefits of massage with the soothing warmth of hydrotherapy, a hydromassage can melt away stress and pain like few other treatments can.
+By blending the tension-relieving benefits of massage with the soothing warmth of hydrotherapy, a hydromassage can melt away stress and pain as few other treatments can.

 What’s more, if you own your own hot tub or jetted bath, you’ll be able to enjoy a therapeutic hydromassage whenever you want, right from the comfort of your own home.